 The name of the first game that did this video background deal escapes me, much to my personal shame, but you’ll be playing this through a behind-the-ship view identical to the appropriate sequences in Rebel Assault.
 The background movies will play independent of the cartoon ship action or your movements, though you will have to avoid the walls.
 Lucky for you, someone decided to strap a couple Arri 12k’s on the front of your ship, so none of your surroundings will ever look dark or hard to distinguish.
 Ever.
 You’ll thus spend the rest of the game twisting about, dodging incoming fire, and chasing down speedy enemy drones.

 The PC version’s manual speaks to a number of things that do not appear to be present in the Sega CD version; most notably, branching pathways and mid-level recharge stations.
 The PC manual also instructs you specifically not to shoot the President’s white blood cells, but there’s nothing but enemies in this version.
 I find it hard to believe that the two versions should be that different, but upon reflection, it probably makes sense.
 The PC talks about some kind of Fractal Engine technology, which I presume is what would give it the ability to preload sections of these background movies, and drop them if that path isn’t taken.
-I would bet that the Sega CD simply didn’t have the memory or resources to pull that off – I would, in fact, say that bet has Double Shock Power.
+I would bet that the Sega CD simply didn’t have the memory or resources to pull that off.
 Especially considering that another “branching path” game, Sewer Shark, had one “the game continues” path and three “instant, tasty death” paths.